-Taiwan has banned the prescription diet pill Belviq and Belviq XR five months after the U.S. Food and Drug Administration (FDA) removed the weight loss treatment from the United States market due to cancer risks.
+Taiwan has banned the prescription diet pill Belviq and and its extended release version five months after the U.S. Food and Drug Administration (FDA) removed the weight loss treatment from the United States market due to cancer risks.

 The U.S. FDA ordered the withdrawal of Belviq on Feb.
-13, 2020, after a review of a long-term study on the drug revealed people who used Belviq had a higher occurrence of cancer, especially pancreatic, colorectal, and lung cancers.
+13, 2020, after a review of a long-term study on the drug revealed people who used the drug had a higher occurrence of cancer, especially pancreatic, colorectal, and lung cancers.

 Belviq was approved in the U.S. in June 2012 as a long-term weight loss treatment.
-But because previous prescription diet pills had been pulled from the market due to heart risks, the agency required the drug maker to conduct studies to determine whether people using Belviq were at higher risk for heart attacks and strokes.
+However, because previous prescription diet pills had been pulled from the market due to heart risks, the agency required the drug maker to conduct studies to determine whether people using its drug were at higher risk for heart attacks and strokes.
 The study concluded in June 2018 and showed no cardiovascular risks.
 But it did show a higher occurrence of cancer among Belviq users.
-The FDA said this translated to one additional cancer diagnosis per 470 patients taking Belviq over the course of a year.
+The FDA said this translated to one additional cancer diagnosis per 470 patients over the course of a year.

 If you used Belviq and then were diagnosed with cancer, you should talk to an attorney.
 You may have a case against the manufacturer.
 Attorneys with Beasley Allen Law firm are currently investigating cases of pancreatic cancer, colorectal cancer and lung cancer in patients who have been treated with Belviq.
 Please contact Roger Smith, Ryan Duplechin or Melissa Prickett to discuss a possible claim, or fill out our contact form on this website for a free consultation.